Versatile audio-visual learning for emotion recognition: Proposed Approach

 \subsection{Acoustic and Visual Layers}

 As shown in Figure \ref{fig:model}, the acoustic and visual layers mirror each other.
 Both layers share the same basic structure and training mechanism.
 The main components of these layers are conformer encoders \cite{gulati_2020}, which process all the sequential video or acoustic frames in parallel, depending on the modality available during either training or inference.
 To obtain inputs for our model, we utilize pre-trained feature extractors that produce a 1,408D feature vector for each visual frame and a 1,024D feature vector for each acoustic frame.
 Section \ref{sec:features} describes these feature extractor modules in detail.
 We apply a 1D temporal convolutional layer at the frame level before entering the feature vectors to their corresponding conformer encoder layers.
 This step ensures that each element in the input sequences is aware of its neighboring elements.
 This approach also allows us to project both feature vectors into a 50D feature representation, matching their dimensions.
+The dimensionality of the projection was determined based on preliminary experiments.
+These experiments indicated that a 50D representation strikes an effective balance: it retains essential information from the original feature vectors while keeping the model's complexity manageable.

 As seen in the top region of Figure \ref{fig:model}, there are two additional components separately implemented for each modality (acoustic and visual) that are implemented to (1) predict the emotional attributes, and (2) reconstruct the unimodal feature representations.
 For the prediction of the emotional attributes, the acoustic and visual layers contain a set of prediction layers, referred to as visual prediction and acoustic prediction in Figure \ref{fig:model}.
 They are responsible for generating unimodal predictions, which are utilized when our model operates in a unimodal setting.
 For the reconstruction of the unimodal feature representation, the model has a \emph{multilayer perceptron} (MLP) head that serves as an auxiliary reconstruction task.
 The reconstruction task is used to have the model reconstruct the average-pooled input representations for the modality being used during training at that moment.
 The input of the reconstruction is the average-pooled representations obtained at the output of the shared layers (Sec. \ref{ssec:SharedLayers}).
 Equation \ref{eq_totalloss} shows the total loss function of the model,